Nontokozo22/Day-2-assigment/README.md

 * Make it difficult for others to understand the development process.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
-Commits
+Commits are like a snapshot of the changes made historically and includes a reference to previous commit in the branch history.
+They make it easier for developers to track the changes made to the code over time, collaborate with other developers and roll back previous code if necessary.
-After creating a new repository and adding a file (e.g HTML, CSS JavaScript) to your project yu need to commit that you added the files then selcet "Push to Origin".
+After creating a new repository and adding a file (e.g HTML, CSS JavaScript) to your project yu need to commit that you added the files then select "Push to Origin".

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.
+Branching means you can diverge from the main line of development and continue to do work without messing with the main line.
+Collaborters can diverge and work on the different aspects of the project simultaneously without affecting the main line.

+Creating a branch
+From the main branch use the git branch command to create a new branch.
+Replace "new_branch" with a descriptive name of your branch then use "git checkout new_branch" to switch to ne branch.

+Merge a branch
+Use "git checkout" to switch to the branch you want to merge into.
+Use "git merge" and specify the name of the other branch to bring into thids branch.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+In a pull request, collaborators can review and discuss the proposed set of changes before they integrate the changes into the main codebase.

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?